 The Our Lady of the Rocks Island is a man-made islet, boasting a Catholic church and an intriguing legend.
 Visiting the artificial island is one of the top Perast things to do.

-According to the tale, in 1452, two fishermen discovered a barely exposed icon of the Virgin Mary in the water.
 The epic finding encouraged believers to visit the area and drop stones into the water where the icon had appeared.

 Visiting Our Lady of the Rocks Church in Perast